On the rooftop of Europe: A visit to the Jungfraujoch puts a jewel in the crown of any visit to Switzerland.

 The tunnel leading up from the station Eigergletscher is seven kilometres in length and was built between 1896 and 1912.
 A stop within the tunnel offers spectacular views onto the glacier world outside through windows in the Eiger North Face.
 On the summit, visitors are greeted by a high-Alpine wonder world made of ice, snow and rocks.
 All of this can be marvelled at from the viewing platforms “Sphinx” and “Plateau” on the Aletsch glacier or from the “Ice Palace”.

-NEW FROM 2020: With the opening of the “Eiger Express” on 05 December 2020, the Jungfrau Railways’ “V-Cableway” Project is complete and enables the journey from Interlaken to the Jungfraujoch in just one and a half hours.
+The new “Eiger Express” enables the journey from Interlaken to the Jungfraujoch in just one and a half hours.
 From the Grindelwald Terminal, a 3S cableway takes guests directly to the station Eigergletscher in just 15 minutes.
 Hence, there is even more time to enjoy the panorama and the world of adventure on the Top of Europe.